cmmvio/cmmv-hive/guidelines/MASTER_GUIDELINES.md

 ```
 FIRST FILE TO READ: MASTER_GUIDELINES.md (This file - Protocol definitions)
 THEN: ANALYSIS_INSTRUCTIONS.md (Analysis methodology and requirements)
-THEN: MODELS_INDEX.md (Previous contributions and model tracking)
+THEN: MODELS_INDEX.md (Previous contributions log)
+THEN: INDEX_PROTOCOL.md (Rules for updating the models index)
 THEN: discussion/001-project-overview.md through discussion/005-*.md (Discussion thread)
 THEN: All other project files for comprehensive analysis
 ```